wp-plugins/woocommerce-recommendations-by-graphflow/readme.txt

 We do need to collect enough data for our engine to do its work, so it's usually best to give it a few days.
 To help our engine get off to a good start, we recommend that you export your product details and recent order history to Graphflow, using the `Export` buttons on the Graphflow settings page.

+= I've tested the plugin on a development store, how do I migrate over to my live store? =

+Currently, we require you to sign up for one account per store.
+If you have used your access keys for development or testing purposes, please [contact support](http://www.graphflow.com/contact-us/), and we will clear your test data so you can start fresh on your live store.

 = My recommendations look strange =

 We use state-of-the-art models to generate recommendations for your store.
 In fact, we give you access to the same powerful technology used by the largest websites and online stores in the world.
 The recommendations that are shown are created based on the user behaviour in your own store.
 Sometimes, this behaviour can result in recommendations that you may think look "weird", "odd" or even "wrong".
 Rest assured that in almost all cases, this is just our models uncovering patterns that are hidden or difficult to find for humans, but that are crystal clear to our powerful engine!